-- that all new agreements that are determined to be material by size, criticality or value, including under relevant APRA prudential standards (Material Contracts) will contain contractual provisions to mitigate modern slavery risks arising in our arrangements with the relevant supplier on or before onboarding. - to review existing Material Contracts in order to seek to amend them to include our standard antimodern slavery provisions (if not already present). - to review all Tier 1 suppliers in the three categories of supplier noted at left (by way of due diligence into beneficial ownership or supplier surveys) to better identify potential modern slavery risks that may arise in regard to the supplier or their downstream supply chains.
-Findings will inform whether our arrangements with a particular supplier continue, or will require further investigation or amendment. - to rollout internal training in 2022 to increase awareness around modern slavery risks that may impact Judo's operations and its supply chains.
+- to continue adding contractual provisions to our new Material Contracts to mitigate any modern slavery risks arising in our arrangements with the relevant supplier on, or before, onboarding. - to continue to review existing Material Contracts in order to seek to amend them to include our standard anti-modern slavery provisions (if not already present). - to review our procurement processes and guidelines in preparation for the introduction of a supplier code of conduct. - to enhance our supplier due diligence process to better identify potential modern slavery risks that may arise in regard to the supplier or their downstream supply chains. - refining our credit guidelines to reduce potential modern slavery risks in our loan book.